The Biomechanics of Throwing a Football: The Science Made Simple

 3) Stable Base: The Importance of Lead Leg Bracing

 When throwing, the lead leg provides a stable base for the pelvis and spine to rotate around.
 This helps transfer energy from the lower body to the upper body, making the throw more powerful.
-A continually rotating pelvis prevents hip collision and creates a leak of power away from the target with additional rotation influencing accuracy difficulty by trying to time release while continuing to spin “away” from the desired target.
+A continually rotating pelvis prevents hip collision and creates a leak of power away from the target.
+Additional rotation influences accuracy difficulty, as the athlete tries to time the release while continuing to spin 'away' from the desired target.

 4) Setting the Up the Arm for Launch: Arm Spiral and Scapular Load